James L. Applegate

-James L. Applegate (June 9, 1931 — October 5, 2016) was an American politician and lawyer who served in the Wyoming Senate from 1989 to 1997, representing the 8th legislative district of Wyoming as a Democrat in the 50th, 51st, 52nd, and 53rd Wyoming Legislatures.
+James L. Applegate (June 9, 1931 – October 5, 2016) was an American politician and lawyer who served in the Wyoming Senate from 1989 to 1997, representing the 8th district as a Democrat in the 50th, 51st, 52nd, and 53rd Wyoming Legislatures.
 He served as Senate Minority Leader from 1995 to 1996.

 Early life and education

-Applegate was born in Torrington, Wyoming on June 9, 1931 to Lucille Applegate and L.G.
-"Red" Applegate.
+Applegate was born in Torrington, Wyoming, on June 9, 1931, to L.G.
+"Red" Applegate and Lucille Applegate.
 He graduated from Torrington High School in 1949.
-He attended the University of Notre Dame, graduating with a degree in 1953.
+He attended the University of Notre Dame, graduating in 1953 with a degree.
 Applegate then attended the University of Wyoming College of Law, graduating with a Bachelor of Laws degree in 1958.

 Career

 Applegate was a United States Marine Corps veteran, serving on active duty as second lieutenant from 1953 to 1955.

 Applegate was Assistant City Attorney for Cheyenne from 1959 to 1962.
 He also served on positions for various other organizations, including the Board of Public Utilities, the Cheyenne Symphony Foundation, the State Board of Law Examiners, the Urban Renewal Advisory Committee, and the Wyoming Retirement State Board.

 Applegate was a founder of the law firm Hirst & Applegate.

-Applegate served two terms in the Wyoming Senate, representing the 8th legislative district of Wyoming as a Democrat from 1989 to 1997.
+Applegate served two terms in the Wyoming Senate, representing the 8th district of Wyoming as a Democrat from 1989 to 1997.
 He served as Senate Minority Leader from 1995 to 1996.

 During his time in office, Applegate served on the Community Development Authority and the Board of Law Examiners.
-He also served on the following standing committees.
+He also served on the Management Council and the Select Water Committee from 1993 to 1996.
+Additionally, Applegate served on the following standing committees: